 Unfortunately, DMP mistranslated and cut numerous passages when translating the series into English.
 The translations in Volume 7 and Volume 8, in particular, were very lacking.
 Partial fan translations for important parts of Vol. 7 and Vol. 8 were provided by rainbowfam: Volume 7's translation errors and missing dialogues; Vol. 8 - Chapter 12; Volume 8 - Chapter 13, and Volume 8's translation errors and missing passages.
 Thanks to the efforts made by the community, Vol. 7 for Ai no Kusabi has been accurately translated into English by Rabi and Amber, with assistance from several members of the AnK Discord.
 The full fan translations for Vol. 7 can be downloaded here.

 Thanks to the generosity of numerous fans, DMP’s novels are available for download: Saintia uploaded the novels (Vol. 1-8)in .PDF format; chuiriza uploaded the novels (Vol. 1-8) in EPUB and MOBI; sscullys uploaded the novels (Vol. 1-6) in RAR. format; and joyfulljunebugg uploaded the novels (Vol. 1-7) .ZIP format.

-Japanese scans for the novels are available thanks to Kaikold: Vol. 1, Vol. 2, Vol. 3, Vol. 4,
+Japanese scans for the novels are available thanks to Kaikold: Scans for all volumes can be found on Kaikold's Tumblr blog.